Increase Productivity with Event-Based Email Marketing

 Personal Event Email

-A personal event can be subscriber’s birthday or the anniversary of the interaction with your brand.
+A personal event can be a subscriber’s birthday or the anniversary of the interaction with your brand.
 Such emails are highly personal and help create loyal customers.

 They include order confirmation emails, shipping status emails, password reminders, account notifications, etc. These emails can’t be ignored, as they make working with a service easier and more pleasant.